 Henry connects to audiences through personal examples, historical references and insightful vision.
 A strong supporter of youth, he encourages and inspires youth leaders to establish the direction and momentum to create positive change, encouraging them to make wise choices and teach others of their generation to do likewise.
 Henry inspires and challenges people of all ages through speeches, workshops, books, VISIONS Newsletter, and a collection of inspirational and educational public service messages shared around the world.

 An acknowledged pioneer in economic empowerment in the African-American community, Henry is a former board member of NAIC’s Northeast Ohio Council, where based upon his efforts, he was presented with the distinguished Investment Education Award.
 Recognition of his work in investment education resulted in his appointment as Deputy Director of the 9th Street Project’s 1000 Churches Program.
 Henry’s efforts were further recognized in the book It’s About The Money.
-His articles have appeared in Black Enterprise Magazine, and his blog https://moneyatsuccess.blogspot.com features articles by recognized leaders in the Financial area.
+Henry has also been a licensed Insurance Agent in the State of Ohio.
+His articles have appeared in Black Enterprise Magazine; and his blog https://moneyatsuccess.blogspot.com features articles by recognized leaders in the Financial area.
 In 2004, Henry addressed a meeting in Sydney, Australia of the Australian Shareholders Association and a visiting delegation from China.

 A strong supporter of family, Henry uses his background to uplift his immediate and extended family.
 He was a member of the founding chapter of his family’s reunion, and has attended every annual reunion since its inception in 1974.
 He also established the family’s scholarship fund, newsletter, web site, blogs and Facebook Group.

 Henry is a member of Eagles of Success International.
 In keeping with the Christian principles of that organization and based upon his strong personal values, Henry reaches across racial, religious, geographical, class, gender and other divides to inspire and encourage others.
 He combines his business/technology background, passion for education and desire to help others, to inspire, encourage and be an example of success and tolerance.
+Henry is also a charter member of the Transformational Dream Team (TDT), providing services and products for personal and professional growth.
 His interests and hobbies reflect his love of people and commitment to life-long learning.
 Among his passions are travel, photography and cooking.
 Just as that which earns him a livelihood and provides him with a rewarding life, each of these interests involve learning, sharing and self-satisfaction.

 To view Client Feedback, CLICK HERE!